JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 /years/.
 But truth be told, he wanted to get out of the City and back onto campus.
 "I'm thinking of coming back to Campus to sleep."

 Gerta clucked.
-"Don't give in to the agoraphobia, Lawrence.
+"Don't give in to the agoraphobia, Batman.
 Hang in there.
 You haven't even heard my news yet, and you're already ready to give up?"

 "What news?
 And I'm not giving up, just want to sleep in my own bed --"

-"The entry checkpoints, Lawrence.
+"The entry checkpoints, Batman.
 You cannot do this job if you're going to spend four hours a day in security queues.
 Anyway, the news.

 "It wasn't the first time he did it.
 I've been running the logs back three